JJJ/post-type-switcher/README.md

 ### Supported Types

-The plugin can convert nearly every combination of posts, pages, attachments, and even custom post types:
+The plugin can convert nearly every combination of posts, pages, and even custom post types:

 * Page to Post
 * Post to Page
-* Page to Attachment
 * Post to Custom

 Invisible post types, such as revisions, menus, etc., are purposely excluded.
+Attachments are also currently excluded, due to some bugs and conflicts.

-But, if you need to access invisible post types, you can adjust the boundaries using the 'pts_post_type_filter' filter.
+If you need to access invisible post types, you can adjust the boundaries using the `pts_post_type_filter` filter.

+If you are experiencing a conflict with a post-type from another plugin, please accept my apologies in adavnce, and open an issue including as much information as you can.
+Your content is very important to me, and I want to keep it safe.

 ### Bulk Editing

-With bulk editing, thanks to Matthew Gerring, you can select all the posts in a certain type and convert them to a new type with one quick action.
+With bulk editing (thanks to Matthew Gerring) you can select all the posts in a certain type and convert them to a new type with one quick action.

+### Block Editor

+With block-editor (aka Gutenberg) support (thanks to Daniel Bachhuber) you can switch between post-types that use either the Block Editor and the Classic one, without losing any of your embedded content.

 ## Installation